 - The rights and responsibilities of employees;

 - Relevant laws and regulations, such as the GDPR (General Data Protection Regulation) and its UK equivalent, the Computer Misuse Act and the PECR (Privacy and Electronic Communications Regulations);

 - Backing up data; and

 Need help creating your policies?

-Documenting your policies takes a lot of time and effort, and you might still overlook key policies or fail to address important issues.
-However, you can avoid those problems with our bestselling Information Security Policy Template.
+Documenting your policies takes a lot of time and effort, and you might still overlook key policies or fail to address critical issues.

 This customisable tool enables you to create an information security template that aligns with the best practices outlined in ISO 27001.